-Correlating metric samples from multiple servers requires that the timestamp associated with each sample from each monitored server is in synchronized.
-The more time skew there is between monitored servers and the Metrics Engine, the less accurate is the time correlation across samples from different servers.

-The Metrics Engine track system time information and makes it visible in the cn=Monitored Server <servername>, cn=monitor entry.
+Correlating metric samples from multiple servers requires that the timestamp associated with each sample from each monitored server is synchronized.
+The Metrics Engine tracks system time information and makes it visible in the cn=Monitored Server <servername>, cn=monitor entry.